How to enrol

 Children may attend school when they have reached the age of five years.
 In New Zealand it is compulsory for children to attend when they are six.
 Enrolment may be made at any time, but it is recommended that it takes place at least 6 weeks before starting school.
 When enrolling a child for the first time, parents/caregivers must show a birth certificate or, for children born in another country, their passport.

 As a school we have a cohort entry policy in place to guide when children start school.
 This was updated recently in line with the changes to the 2019 Education Act.
-This means that from the start of the 2020 school year we will have two entry dates per term for New Entrant children beginning school.
+This means that have two entry dates per term for children beginning school.
 The criteria for this, is as follows:

 - Children may start school only after they have turned five years old

 - Children will be able to start school on the first day of term, or at a mid-point during a term in line with dates set by the Minister of Education, once they have turned five years old.

 - Parents’ have the choice of waiting for the next entry point if they believe their child is not ready to start school.
 Once their child has enrolled at school they must attend school.

 - Parents who choose not to start their child until the age of six must ensure they start school on their sixth birthday.

 - Students’ already enrolled at another school who move to St Patrick’s School do not have to wait for the next cohort intake.